Jason Alexander: 1980–1999: Broadway debut and Seinfeld

-2000–2009: Solo-lead sitcoms and return to theatre
+2000–2009: Solo-lead sitcoms and return to theater

 Despite a successful career in film and stage, Alexander did not repeat his Seinfeld-level of success in television.
 2001 marked his appearance as inept womanizer Mauricio in Shallow Hal and his first post-Seinfeld return to prime-time television: the heavily promoted but short-lived ABC sitcom Bob Patterson, which was canceled after five episodes.
 Alexander partially blames the show's failure on the country's mood after 9/11.
 Alexander made cameo appearances as himself in 2001 in the second season of Curb Your Enthusiasm, and he appeared in the show's seventh season with his three principal Seinfeld co-stars.
 He was featured in the Friends 2001 episode "The One Where Rosita Dies" as Earl, a suicidal supply manager.
 Phoebe calls him trying to sell him toner, learns about his problem, and tries to persuade him not to commit suicide.
 This is referenced in an episode of Malcolm in the Middle where Alexander appears as Leonard, a neurotic and critical loner.
 He describes himself as "free" and says he makes money "selling toner over the phone".
 Later in the episode, he is repeatedly harassed by a man named George.